prianka97/Positive_negative-test-cases/README.md

-# Positive_negative-test-cases for MFS mobile app named EasyPay
+# Manual Testing Project on EasyPay Mobile Application

 ## There are mainly two features in this MFS mobile app.
 The details regarding the features are: